Electric Embers: Handcrafted hosting, powering the fires of change

 You generally should not edit any such code, but you can remove it as long as you delete all parts of a code block, to avoid leaving incomplete syntax that will lead to broken functionality.
 For instance, the second code block above, from [% TRY %] to [% END %], simply says to look for the file called “info” and insert its contents at that point if it’s found, and do nothing if it’s not.
 If you don’t want the contents of the info file included there, you could edit out all four lines entirely.

-For the technically adventurous, the variables available in most of the templates are documented here, while the use of variables in Message header and Message footer (which require first activating Message personalization) are documented here.
+For the technically adventurous, the variables available in templates and within list messages are documented here.

 Feel free to try editing templates based on this information, but also feel free to send us changes instead if you want us to edit them for you.